 We have a 30 year architectural asphalt shingle roof, with an Owens Corning VentSure ridge vent.
 This vent is a corrugated plastic with a fabric-like moisture barrier on the underside.
 The roof is about sixteen years old, but still in pretty good shape.
 In order to increase the ventilation in the attic, we decided to replace the ridge vent with a product that provided more air flow capacity.

 The following photos are of the original ridge vent after the mold remediation.
-In the video you can see that mold covers underside of the ridge vent.
+In the video you can see that mold covers the underside of the ridge vent.
 The filter fabric is brittle and clogged.

 Here’s a look at the underside of the ridge vent.
 The stained fabric shows the extent of the mold coverage and clogging.